dededed1024/BetterDiscordPlugins/Plugins/CleanUrls/README.md

 - Clean outgoing message URLs before sending
 - Clean incoming message URLs in received messages
-- Clean URLs from link clicks
+- Auto-updates rules from ClearURLs server
 - Support for Google, Amazon, Facebook, and thousands of other sites